|Fastest Growing Market:||Asia Pacific|

 To understand key trends, Download Sample Report

-Asia-Pacific is Expected to have Significant Market Share
+Asia Pacific is Expected to have Significant Market Share

 - According to a survey by GSMA, approximately 90% of mobile ecosystem players in China recognized edge computing as a significant revenue opportunity in the 5G era.
 The country's edge computing deployments are majorly designed to serve the requirements of smart ports, smart campuses, and smart factories.
-As the 5G networks scale over the next few years, edge computing use cases, such as sporting events, gaming, and autonomous driving, may be possible.
+As the 5G networks scale over the next few years, edge computing use cases, such as sporting events, gaming, and autonomous driving, will be possible.

 - IIJ deployed MDC on the premises of Shiroi Data Center Campus (Shiroi DCC).
 The MDC, from Australian manufacturer Zella DC, was the first to be installed in Japan.
 It is equipped with the functions a data center needs, including a cooling unit, an uninterruptible power supply (UPS), environmental sensors, security cameras, and physical security, including a remote-controlled electronic lock.

 - Moreover, in October 2021, Blaize, an AI computing company involved in automotive and edge computing, and NEXTY Electronics Corp, a core member of the Toyota Tsusho Group, announced that it had made NEXTY a Blaize distribution partner serving automotive and industrial markets for AI edge computing in Japan.
-Focusing on innovation and anticipating customer needs across multiple industries may drive the adoption of edge AI applications enabled by Blaize's low-power, low-latency, and compute-efficient AI inference accelerator products.
+Focusing on innovation and anticipating customer needs across multiple industries will drive the adoption of edge AI applications enabled by Blaize's low-power, low-latency, and compute-efficient AI inference accelerator products.

 - As part of the Digital India initiative, the Government of India planned to give IoT a push in the country.
-The government allocated INR 7,000-crore funds to develop 100 smart cities powered by IoT devices.
+The government has allocated INR 7,000-crore funds to develop 100 smart cities powered by IoT devices.
 The government intends to control traffic, efficiently use water and power, and collect data using IoT sensors for healthcare and other services.